 - Trainees must be willing to travel to Shepperton Studios for interview.
 If this causes you difficulty, please contact us and we will do our best to assist.

 - Workshops will be held in a central London location.

-- The closing date is midnight Monday 17th April 2017.
+- The closing date is MIDNIGHT Sunday 13th January 2019.
 Applications received after this date will NOT be considered.

 - Due to the high number of applications we receive it is not possible to give individual feedback on unsuccessful applications.